raphaelaviz/lxchallenge/README.md

 Alternatively, if you want to see the test in the browser, run **npx cypress open** (after having installed all the dependencies via npm install), then choose **E2E Testing**, and choose your prefered browser.
 After that, you should see 2 specs: **TEST_CATEGORY_FILTERS** and **TEST_SORT_FILTERS**.
 Clicking in any of them will run the tests and displays the results automatically.

 ## Possible next steps

-If this was a real life project, the top priority would be:

 • improve the initial loading time of the page.
 This can easily be achieved via Suspense Boundaries, Code Splitting, Lazy Loading, Streaming, etc.